 - Dig a deep hole for each tree in the row about 1 meter deep and refill it with the same soil, almost to the top.

-- Add compost and about 50g of super phosphate in the each hole and mix with the soil.
+- Add compost and about 50g of super phosphate in each hole and mix with the soil.

 - Take your tree in its potting bag and squeeze the bottom of the bag to loosen the plastic bag from the soil and roots.

 - Holding the top of the bag with the stem between your fingers, tip the bag over and wriggle the bag from the roots and soil gently, lifting the corners of the bag up and off, aiming to keep all the soil on the roots.

-- Place the root ball into your prepared hole so that the stem in level with your hole surface and gently but firmly press the soil around the tree.
+- Place the root ball into your prepared hole so that the stem is level with your hole surface and gently but firmly press the soil around the tree.
 You want to make the area around the roots snug and tight.